Before we begin – if you’re an aspiring blogger but you aren’t sure what platform to use, we’ve broken down the best blogging websites here.

 While it wouldn’t be realistic to expect every piece of content to be a home run, a continually low number of social shares often indicates audience boredom.

-The readers are simply not captivated by your content and don’t feel it warrants being shared.
+The readers are not captivated by your content and don’t feel it warrants sharing.

 The only caveat would be if you’re fairly new to the scene and haven’t really established an audience yet.

 But if you used to receive a reasonable number of social shares and those numbers are noticeably dropping, boring content could definitely be the reason.

 There’s a simple way to measure how your content is being shared.

 You can use a tool such as Buzzsumo.
 Simply enter the URL of your website or blog, and click “Search!”